Universal Declaration on Animal Welfare: Historical background

 The 20th century saw a number of international declarations supporting animal rights.
-Perhaps the most prominent venture was the announcement (The Times, 17 October) in 1978 at the United Nation's Educational, Scientific and Cultural Organization (UNESCO) headquarters in Paris of the Universal Declaration of Animal Rights.
+Perhaps the most prominent venture was the Universal Declaration for Animal Rights which was announced by The French League of Animal Rights on 15 October 1978 at the United Nation's Educational, Scientific and Cultural Organization (UNESCO) house in Paris (not by UNESCO itself!).
 Among the Declaration's pronouncements were that all animals have the same rights to existence, no animal shall be ill-treated or subject to cruelty, animals shall command the protection of law, and dead animals shall be treated with respect.
 The Declaration, however, waned and faded away before it could reach significant levels of international agreement.
+An attempt to create a more legally binding UN Convention on Animal Health and Protection (UNCAHP) in 2019, seems to have stalled as well.
+The idea of a (universal) Declaration of Animal Rights which would be endorsed by the UN with the same status as the Universal Declaration of Human Rights, was revived in 2011 by the US animal rights organization Our Planet.
+Theirs Too., which drafted The Declaration of Animal Rights, and proclaimed it publicly on 5 June 2011, at the first National Animal Rights Day event in New York City.
+Since then, this Declaration has been gaining momentum and signatures around the world.

-More recently some of the world's leading animal welfare organisations have started campaigning for the United Nations to adopt a new declaration.
-This time the declaration is on the welfare of animals: the Universal Declaration on Animal Welfare.
-Welfare rather than rights probably was chosen because welfare is a softer option than rights and therefore easier for people to accept.
-Thus it has a better chance of endorsement and of enduring.
+At the same time, several leading animal welfare organizations have started campaigning for the United Nations to adopt a different declaration, this time on the welfare of animals: the Universal Declaration on Animal Welfare, based on the rationale that animal welfare would have better chances of even being discussed at the UN level, than animal rights.

-The animal organisations behind this new declaration envisage that signatory countries to the document will recognise animals as sentient beings.
-They hope their declaration will make animal welfare an important global issue, pioneer the way for legally binding international agreements on animal welfare and hasten a better deal for animals worldwide.
-Their declaration would also underscore the importance of animal welfare as part of the moral development of humanity.
-So far a number of United Nations member states are acting as a steering group to advance the initiative at the UN.
+The organizations behind this declaration envisaged that signatory countries to the document would recognize animals as sentient beings, and hoped that their declaration would make animal welfare an important global issue, pave the way for legally binding international agreements on animal welfare and hasten a better deal for animals worldwide.
+The declaration would also underscore the importance of animal welfare as part of the moral development of humanity.
+So far a number of United Nations member states have acted as a steering group to advance the initiative at the UN.
 See Universal Declaration on Animal Welfare, below, for a draft copy.